MRI Technologist Programs

 As part of the Center for Advanced Imaging, WVU offers a magnetic resonance imaging certificate program out of its Morgantown, West Virginia campus.
 Unlike four-year bachelor’s programs, students need to commit to just one year of intensive training that includes didactic and clinical education.
 Graduates from this program are eligible to sit for the ARRT primary certification exam.

-To meet eligibility requirements, applicants to the certificate program must have already completed a Joint Review Committee on Education in Radiologic Technology (JRCERT) accredited program in radiologic technology.
-The program only enrolls four students per year, so applicants must meet all their written application requirements and personal interviews.
+To meet eligibility requirements, applicants to the certificate program must have completed a Joint Review Committee on Education in Radiologic Technology (JRCERT) accredited program in radiologic technology.
+The program only enrolls four students annually, so applicants must meet all their written application requirements and personal interviews.

 - Location: Morgantown, WV